48 hours in Montréal: an itinerary

 Morning

 Start your day by exploring the cobblestone streets of Old Montréal.
 Begin at Place Jacques-Cartier, a bustling square with street performers and cafes.
 Then stroll westward along Rue Sainte-Paul and eventually find your way to the iconic Notre-Dame Basilica, a masterpiece of Gothic Revival architecture.
 Satiate your caffeine craving with a coffee at Crew Café, a former bank renovated into one of Montréal’s most beautiful cafes.
-Head toward the St. Lawrence River for a stroll along the Old Port, where you can enjoy waterfront views and perhaps embark on a boat tour of the.
+Head toward the St. Lawrence River for a stroll along the Old Port, where you can enjoy waterfront views and even embark on a boat tour on the river.

 Finish your morning circle tour at the historic Bonsecours Market for a taste of local art and crafts.
 Recognized as one of the ten most beautiful heritage buildings in Canada, the old marketplace showcases Québec artists, designers, and artisans.
-Enjoy a leisurely lunch at one of the charming bistros in the area, savoring French-Canadian dishes.
-Here are some beloved restaurants in Old Montréal that are great for lunch or dinner!
+Enjoy a leisurely lunch at one of the charming bistros in the area, savouring French-Canadian dishes.

 Afternoon